Not All Tokens Matter: Towards Efficient LLM Reasoning via Token Significance in Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Reinforcement Learning for Large Language Models.} Reinforcement Learning (RL) \cite{Kaelbling1996ReinforcementLA} has emerged as a powerful paradigm for aligning large language models (LLMs) with human preferences.
-In Reinforcement Learning from Human Feedback (RLHF) \cite{Christiano2017DeepRL, Stiennon2020LearningTS, Ouyang2022TrainingLM}, the Proximal Policy Optimization (PPO) algorithm \cite{Schulman2017ProximalPO} is employed alongside human preference data to train a reward model that steers the fine-tuning of LLMs.
-Building on PPO, subsequent works have proposed improved variants to address its limitations.
-For instance, GRPO \cite{shao2024deepseekmathpushinglimitsmathematical} improves the stability of reward modeling, while REINFORCE++ \cite{Hu2025REINFORCEAS} focuses on enhancing training efficiency.
+\textbf{Reinforcement Learning for Large Language Models.} Reinforcement Learning (RL) \citep{Kaelbling1996ReinforcementLA} has emerged as a powerful paradigm for aligning large language models (LLMs) with human preferences.
+In Reinforcement Learning from Human Feedback (RLHF) \citep{Christiano2017DeepRL, Stiennon2020LearningTS, Ouyang2022TrainingLM}, the Proximal Policy Optimization (PPO) algorithm \citep{Schulman2017ProximalPO} is employed alongside human preference data to train a reward model that steers the fine-tuning of LLMs.
+Building on PPO, subsequent works like GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} and REINFORCE++ \citep{Hu2025REINFORCEAS} have proposed improved variants to address its limitations.
 Beyond alignment, RL has also shown promise in improving the reasoning capabilities of LLMs.
-Early studies \cite{lightman2023letsverifystepstep, uesato2022solvingmathwordproblems} demonstrated that reward-guided training can enhance multi-step reasoning performance.
-More recently, DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} demonstrated that large-scale RL can substantially boost reasoning ability across a wide range of tasks, pointing to a promising direction for future work.
-RL has also been effectively applied in domain-specific scenarios.
-For example, DeepRetrieval \cite{jiang2025deepretrievalhackingrealsearch} trains models to reason over search engine interactions for improved information retrieval.
-Similarly, Fortune \cite{cao2025fortune} applies RL to enhance symbolic table reasoning abilities in LLMs through formula.
+Early studies \citep{lightman2023letsverifystepstep, uesato2022solvingmathwordproblems} demonstrated that reward-guided training can enhance multi-step reasoning performance.
+More recently, DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} demonstrated that large-scale RL can substantially boost reasoning ability across a wide range of tasks, pointing to a promising direction for future work. \\